Emergency roofing services

 Is a leaking roof covered by insurance?

 This varies from policy to policy, but in case of natural disaster, yes, homeowner’s insurance will cover emergency roof repair or replacement in most cases.
 If the adjuster determines it causes the leak because of owner neglect, such as not having the roof cleaned and inspected, not making repairs as needed.
 As a prepared and responsible homeowner, having an emergency roof repair kit and supplies on hand is just as important as changing the air filter, draining the water heater, and other small tasks.
 Small tasks that can keep small problems from turning into a major catastrophe.
-If you have a leaking roof in Knoxville and Chattanooga, TN, Burell Built Exteriors, LLC can help!
+If you have a leaking roof in Louisville and Chattanooga, TN, Burell Built Roofing, LLC can help!
 Call us today at 865-238-2628!